Fiscal Deficit and Its Impact on the Indian Economy

 Fiscal Deficit refers to a gap in government’s budget; a gap that arises in any financial year when the government’s total expenditure exceeds its total income in that year and consequently it borrows money to cover that gap.

-Now let us understand it this way, in the 2024 Union Budget, the government estimated total receipts at about ₹30.8 lakh crore and total spending at around ₹47.7 lakh crore.
-Since spending was much higher than income, this gap is called the fiscal deficit.
-To manage this gap, the government planned to borrow money.
+In the 2026 Union Budget, the government estimated total receipts (excluding borrowings) at approximately ₹36.5 lakh crore, while total spending is projected at ₹53.5 lakh crore.
+Because the planned spending is higher than the income, the resulting gap is the fiscal deficit.

 Causes of India’s Fiscal Deficit